 ZEMAX (also known as OpticStudio), a leading tool for design and analysis of optical systems, provides an in-built DDE server that enables access to ZEMAX’s features externally using any Windows application.
 The ability to access and control ZEMAX externally allows it to be used in many interesting and powerful ways, some of which has been documented in the “ZEMAX Extensions” chapter of the ZEMAX manual.
 An excellent toolbox called MZDDE, developed by Derek Griffith at CSIR, already exists for users of MATLAB.
 When I tried to look for an equivalent toolbox in Python, I couldn’t find one, so I decided to write one myself.

-PyZDDE is a toolbox, which is written in Python, is used for communicating with ZEMAX using the DDE messaging protocol.
+PyZDDE is a Python-based toolbox for communicating with ZEMAX using the DDE messaging protocol.
 It is similar to MZDDE and very much inspired by it.
 Currently PyZDDE is not as extensive as MZDDE as it is a work in progress.
 However, it has some distinguishing features — it can be used with regular Python scripts and also in an interactive environment such as an IPython shell, QtConsole or IPython notebook.
 The ability to interact with ZEMAX from an IPython notebook using PyZDDE can be a powerful tool for both teaching and documentation.
 Please visit the github repository for downloading and using the code.
 The github repository also contains an accompanying wiki page which describes briefly on how to use the PyZDDE toolbox.

 Here I would like to briefly document the communication process between ZEMAX and Python using PyZDDE.
 But before that I would like to show you how simple it is to communicate with Zemax using PyZDDE using a “Hello world” example (it gets and prints the running Zemax version):